enyone/blog/_posts/2016-05-03-Connect-unsupported-USB-WWAN-devices-to-OpenWRT.md

-# Configuring USB WWAN devices to OpenWRT
+# Connect unsupported USB WWAN devices to OpenWRT

 I used Huawei E5377 while doing this and assumed you should have basic GNU/Linux and USB knowledge.